dnsimple/dnsimple-support/content/articles/cancel-subscription.markdown

 After unsubscribing you will no longer be charged a monthly/yearly fee and your domains will no longer resolve with us.
 You may resubscribe at any time and your domains will resolve again.

 <callout>
 All your domains and records will remain in your account.
-You will also be able to transfer your domains out of DNSimple.
 </callout>

 <div class="section-steps" markdown="1">